Transfer to a 4-year college

 In some cases, a DTA degree along with minimum GPA requirements does guarantee entry to 4-year program.
 This is not guaranteed across all degrees, programs, and schools.
 Speak with a transfer specialist at SPSCC and the 4-year school you wish to attend for unique requirements.

-Students must complete all DTA degree requirements and earn their associate degree in order for all classes to transfer to 4-year school.
+Students must complete all DTA degree requirements and earn their associate degree in order for all classes to transfer to a 4-year school.
 If a student wishes to transfer before the DTA is earned, 4-year schools may evaluate a transcript course-by-course.

 Major Related Program (MRP)